-Never missing a beat and continuously helping bring new ideas to life Mary has become known as ‘Mother Mary’ to those of us who volunteer with the Invasion.
-When I asked her how she chose the Scarecrow Invasion to dedicate so much of her time and energy to, this was her reply:
+Never missing a beat and continuously helping bring new ideas to life Mary has become known as ‘Mother Mary’ to those of us who volunteer with the invasion.
+When I asked her how she chose the scarecrow invasion to dedicate so much of her time and energy to, this was her reply:

-“I met Marilyn Morris, ‘Head Scarecrow’ in church and after hearing about the Invasion from her, I was easily convinced to jump in and help.
+“I met Marilyn Morris, ‘head scarecrow’ in church and after hearing about the invasion from her, I was easily convinced to jump in and help.
 I have been passionate about our scarecrows invading Meaford, and the community ever since.”

 Mary was one of the leading people on developing our towns’ beloved scarecrows.
-The evolvement for “Sam” the mascot started with a scarecrow stuffed with straw, then plastic bags to the lightweight, weather resistant guy we now see hanging from lampposts in our downtown core.
+The evolution for “Sam” the mascot started with a scarecrow stuffed with straw, then plastic bags to the lightweight, weather resistant guy we now see hanging from lampposts in our downtown core.
 Mary and our other volunteers were soon adding bows and cornstalks to the posts and our scarecrows felt right at home.

 As a volunteer she has been able to see many of her dreams come true with the scarecrows when they were decked out as characters from the timeless Wizard of Oz.
 To see old and young alike relate to this universal story made her heart fill with joy.

 “Why do I volunteer?
 The old adage: ‘It’s better to give than to receive.’
 Yes, by giving I was able to express my creativity and my desire to give to my community.
-More importantly though, my life has been enriched with new and treasured friends and the happiness that IS the Scarecrow Invasion.”
+More importantly though, my life has been enriched with new and treasured friends and the happiness that IS the scarecrow invasion.”